CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/030-advanced-network.md

 nano Cluster-Current-values.yaml
 ```

 3. In the file, find a section that looks like the example below.
-This section controls the load balancer configuration and associated IP address.
-The example shows external load balancer with external IP address.
 ```
   haproxy-ingress:
     controller: